MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-194Q-Section-Overview.md

 ---
     title: Setting Up Tax Deducted at Source (TDS) on purchase of goods under Section 194Q
-    description: Specifies Basic Setups required, as per the provisions of the Income Tax Act, 1961
+    description: Specifies the setups required, as per the provisions of the Income Tax Act, 1961.

     author: v-debapd